 The world of work is awash with buzzwords, and 'thought leaders' love inventing new ones for their monthly Business Insider articles.

-Workations have grown in popularity recently, yet apart from the name, it’s not too clear what they actually entail.
-Is it just another word for sabbatical?
-Or is it a disruptive new trend that's set to revolutionise work as we know it?
+Workations have grown in popularity recently, yet apart from the name, it’s not too clear what they actually are.
+Is it just another word for sabbatical, is it remote working, is it going on holiday with your laptop?

 What is a workation?

-Combining work and vacation, it involves working while away from the office, blending leisure time with productive time.
-This definition from HR Technologist nails it pretty well:
+Combining work and vacation, it involves working while away from the office, mixing your leisure and work time.
+This definition from HR Technologist gives us a good flavour:

 "A workation is a vacation that allows you to work remotely while integrating elements of leisure that let you unwind, relax and be more productive."

 You’ll notice it’s a bit vague - there’s not really any official definition.
-The main idea is that you take a vacation (holiday) away from the workplace, but not from the work itself.
-They’ve been introduced at many firms in the US and Europe that focus on employee wellbeing and alternative ways to increase long-term productivity.
+The main idea is that you take a vacation (holiday) away from your regular location of work, but not from the work itself.
+They’ve been introduced at some firms in the US and Europe that focus on employee wellbeing and alternative ways to increase long-term productivity.

-They’re becoming more popular these days not just due to cultural changes but also the technology enabling them - laptops, collaboration tools, project management software, messaging and teleconferencing platforms, and all kinds of time-tracking gizmos that aid remote work.
+They’re becoming more popular these days not just due to cultural changes but with some decent tech.
+You've got laptops and tablets, collaboration tools, project management software, messaging and teleconferencing apps, and all kinds of time-tracking and productivity gizmos that make remote work, well... work.

 Is a workation the same as a sabbatical?

 Nope.
-A sabbatical generally involves not working, although it can involve activities that progress your career, such as training, volunteering, or studying for a qualification.
+A sabbatical generally involves not working, although it can involve training, volunteering, or studying for a qualification.
 But generally speaking, no, it's not the same.

 A workation would only include rest at the usual times - after the workday or at weekends (if you work a standard 5-day week).